cotes2020/jekyll-theme-chirpy/_posts/01GCP/identity/2021-01-04-BeyondCorp.md

 BeyondCorp Enterprise
 - Based on the BeyondCorp security model
 - an approach that utilizes a variety of Google Cloud offerings
-- to enforce granular access control <font color=red> based on a user's identity and context of the request </font>
+- to enforce granular access control <font color=OrangeRed> based on a user's identity and context of the request </font>

 Example
 - depending on the policy configuration, your sensitive app/resource can:
-  - Grant access to all employees <font color=red> if they're using a trusted corporate device from your corporate network </font>
+  - Grant access to all employees <font color=OrangeRed> if they're using a trusted corporate device from your corporate network </font>
-  - Grant access to employees in the Remote Access group <font color=red> if they're using a trusted corporate device with a secure password and up-to-date patch level, from any network </font>
+  - Grant access to employees in the Remote Access group <font color=OrangeRed> if they're using a trusted corporate device with a secure password and up-to-date patch level, from any network </font>
-  - Grant administrators access to the Google Cloud Console (via UI or API) <font color=red> only if they are coming from a corporate network </font>
+  - Grant administrators access to the Google Cloud Console (via UI or API) <font color=OrangeRed> only if they are coming from a corporate network </font>
   - Grant developers SSH access to virtual machines.